The 10 Best Pirate Games for Nintendo Switch

 Black Flag performs better than Rogue on the console, with Rogue throwing up a few tiny glitches in docked mode.
 In general, I was incredibly impressed by how well these games play on the console and how nicely the pirate aesthetic translates too.

-The Assassin’s Creed franchise contains some incredible RPG and action-adventure titles, and I’d argue that this collection offers two of the best action-adventure games on the Nintendo Switch.
+The Assassin’s Creed franchise contains some incredible RPG and action-adventure titles, and I’d argue that this collection offers two of the best on the console.

 Are you a fan of platform games with roguelike elements?
 If so, Flinthook could be the perfect game for you.
 It’s another space pirate title, and has an absolutely charming aesthetic to match the fun style of play.

 In Flinthook, you play as a space pirate who needs to clear out floating ships packed full of colorful monsters and angry villains.
 These ships have procedural qualities, and will throw challenges at you like time limits or unique layouts.
 There are main bosses dotted throughout, each with their own skills and attacks.

 This is truly one of the most enjoyable pirate-themed indie games, and it’s clear that the developers had a lot of fun making it.
 The game itself is beautiful, with vibrant level design and interesting characters that make the world feel alive.

 I’m a massive fan of games with this particular aesthetic, so I was happy to see that it performs incredibly well on the Nintendo Switch too.
 This game is challenging in places, yet accessible for new players as well.

 If you’re a fan of platform games, I’m sure you’ll love this celestial gem.